-Graphiq has 22 vertical search engines covering a wide range of topics—from electronics to pets, schools, software, and more.
+Graphiq had 22 vertical search engines covering a wide range of topics—from electronics to pets, schools, software, and more.
 That was how Graphiq started as a company.
 We use a centralized template to generate pages for all those verticals and make regular updates to this system.

-Last year, we decided to redesign the mobile screens for our vertical search engines to improve the user engagement metrics and roll out our new card design language.
+In 2014, we decided to redesign the mobile screens for our vertical search engines to improve the user engagement metrics and roll out our new card design language.

 Graphiq started out in 2009 when people were struggling to make their websites responsive, and the mobile-first design concept was yet to exist.
 We completed quite a few mobile improvement sprints, but the poor mobile experience was still a legacy we bear.